waku-org/go-waku/library/README.md

 - `gossipSubParameters`: custom gossipsub parameters.
 See `GossipSubParameters` section for defaults
 - `minPeersToPublish`: The minimum number of peers required on a topic to allow broadcasting a message.
   Default `0`.
-- `filter`: Enable filter protocol.
+- `legacyFilter`: Enable Legacy Filter protocol.
   Default `false`.
 - `discV5`: Enable DiscoveryV5.
   Default `false`